-Youth and adolescents involved in community programs, such as C.H.O.I.C.E. are aided in positive youth development as it enhances their social emotional learning, reduces risk behaviors, and increases civic engagement.
+Youth and adolescents involved in community programs, such as C.H.O.I.C.E., are aided in positive youth development as it enhances their social emotional learning, reduces risk behaviors, and increases civic engagement.

-We are Celebrating Over 30 Years of Providing Services
+Celebrating Over 30 Years of

 to the Metro Louisville Community!

 Currently, C.H.O.I.C.E. is offered at Fern Creek High School, Iroquois High School, Whitney Young Elementary, and Watterson Elementary.
 All students are active in our unique cross age peer mentoring program utilizing high school athletes mentors to guide at-risk elementary mentees.